scimusmn/arduino-base/README.md

     {"message":"pot-rotation", "value":1}

-The following message will be sent out to the computer, with a value ranging from 0-1023:
+The following message will be sent back to the computer, with a value ranging from 0-1023:

     {"message":"pot-rotation", "value":566}

 AnalogWrite example:

-To write a pwm value to a pwn pin on the Arduino, send the following from the computer with a value ranging from 0-255:
+To write a PWM value to a PWM pin on the Arduino, send the following from the computer with a value ranging from 0-255:

     {"message":"motor", "value":130}